An Explanation of Rapids on the Colorado River in Grand Canyon

 The Mechanics of Creating Rapids on the Colorado River

 As the water flows over the obstruction of boulders and through the narrower channel created by these natural dams, it picks up speed.
 Some waves within a rapid are made by water going over boulders near the surface, but most waves in the main channel are caused by fast water moving steeply downhill in a narrowed channel and slamming into the slower water below the rapid where the river bed begins to return to its normal low gradient.
 When the fast water hits the slower current or a narrowed channel, it has nowhere to go but up, creating what is called a hydraulic jump wave.
-This is the term used in hydraulic science http://en.wikipedia.org/wiki/Hydraulic_jump.
-Your guides will call these standing waves or tail waves.
+This is the term used in hydraulic science.
+Your guides may call these standing waves, haystacks, or tail waves.
 Usually, this is where your guide will place your raft for the best ride in the rapid!
 While the larger of these type waves are intimidating, these “straight forward” rapids are not particularly challenging to navigate.

 Navigating the Rapids